 Klonopin Facts and Clonazepam FAQs

 The following Klonopin facts provide insights on the third-most prescribed benzodiazepine in the U.S., after alprazolam (Xanax) and lorazepam (Ativan).
-Like all benzos, clonazepam abuse has not reached the epidemic levels of prescription opioids, although the drug has inherent risks.
+Like all benzos, clonazepam abuse has not reached the epidemic levels of prescription opioids, although the drug has inherent risks and often requires its own addiction treatment.
 Knowing a few key facts is essential to understanding and weighing the drug’s benefits versus its risks.1

 Is Clonazepam Safe for Older Adults?